Late-night email warning: lawyer caution after Dunedin real estate agent lands in hot water

 "The lesson here is one to which many of us can relate: when replying from electronic devices, take the time to check the response thoroughly before hitting send," Harrison said of her client's actions.

 "In this case, the purchasers sent an email to the agent one night asking if the vendors were aware of any scrim in the house.
-Trying to be efficient and helpful, the agent replied straight away saying there was no scrim in the house.
+Trying to be efficient and helpful, the agent replied straightaway saying there was no scrim in the house.
 With hindsight, she acknowledges she should have said 'the vendors and I are not aware of any scrim in the house'.
-It's a fine distinction, but that is the crux of the case," Harrison said of the matter over the Oakland St place in Andersons Bay.
+It's a fine distinction, but that is the crux of the case," Harrison said of the matter over the Oakland St, Andersons Bay property.

 "The purchasers' complaints concerned allegations of unsatisfactory conduct at the most minor end of the scale.
 The committee's decision upheld only one of those complaints, albeit that it declined to impose any penalty.
-In our view, the decision not to impose a penalty reflects the purchasers' contribution to the outcome about which they complained and the fact that the agent's unsatisfactory conduct was wholly unintentional and did not result in any loss to the purchasers (or any party," Harrison said of the case.
+In our view, the decision not to impose a penalty reflects the purchasers' contribution to the outcome about which they complained and the fact that the agent's unsatisfactory conduct was wholly unintentional and did not result in any loss to the purchasers or any party."

 The upheld complaint was over the scrim, a type of wall lining found in houses of the Victorian and Edwardian era, a hessian tacked onto the internal wooden walls of a house with wallpaper pasted over the top.